SS City of Venice: Details

 Workman, Clark and Company built City of Venice in Belfast, launching her on 6 February 1924 and completing her that April.
 She was 455.2 ft long, had a beam of 58.1 ft and a draught of 34 ft 0 in.
 As built, she had a quadruple-expansion steam engine that was rated at 819 NHP.

 In 1933 Ellerman Lines had a steam turbine with electric transmission added.
 Exhaust steam from the low-pressure cylinder of her piston engine drove the turbine.
 The turbine drove an electric generator, which powered an electric motor that drove the same shaft as her piston engine.

 The addition of the turbine increased City of Venice's fuel efficiency.
-It also increased her total installed power to 972 NHP, which was a 19 percent increase and gave her a speed of 13.5 kn.
+It also increased her total installed power to 972 NHP, which was a 19 per cent increase and gave her a speed of 13.5 kn.

 City of Venice was equipped with wireless direction finding from about 1933 and an echo sounding device from about 1934.